 Let me explain why:

 a.
-Product is delivered from Hong Kong to customer in EU (The seller is also based in the EU)
+Product is delivered from Hong Kong to a customer in the EU (The seller is also based in the EU)

 b.
-The customer receives the items, but doesn’t bother to pay import duties and VAT on the purchase (the customs tax less than 10% of all incoming B2C shipments).
+The customer receives the items but doesn’t bother to pay import duties and VAT on the purchase (the customs tax is less than 10% of all incoming B2C shipments).
 This is also the case with dropshipping.

 But don’t expect anyone with a vested interest to agree with this assessment.

 So, when does it actually make sense to use a fulfillment center in Hong Kong or Mainland China?